This article is medically reviewed by Dr. Doaa Attia, MD, Internal Medicine Physician.

 - What if I don't sleep that way?
 What if I'm a back or stomach sleeper?

 Don't worry!
 I was only painting a picture for effect.
 The Goodnite works with all sleep positions, so it doesn't actually matter if you sleep on your back, side or stomach.
 The pillow will still inflate when it detects snoring, and the app will still analyze and record your nighttime noises.

 - Is it quiet?

 Yes.
 The inflation process is almost completely soundless, and the app won't make any noise at all.
 You won't have to worry about beeps or alarms trying to get your attention at 3AM.

 - Will it pick up ambient noises?

 This can be a problem with other anti-snoring pillows that use microphones to detect huffing and puffing, but the Goodnite is a little more advanced.
 Thanks to its sensors, it can detect vibrations as well as noise, so it has the ability to filter out things like pets, fans and air conditioners.
 It will only respond to your snoring and not to ambient noises around the room.

 There are both advantages and disadvantages to using the Goodnite.
 Let me detail them for comparing and contrasting purposes.

 Our Rating: 4.8/5

-We’re a big fan of the Goodnite, and we don’t always say this about anti-snoring pillows.
-We have high standards when it comes to things like comfort, durability and effectiveness, and it takes a standout product like the Goodnite to get my official endorsement.
+I'm a big fan of the Goodnite, and I don't always say this about anti-snoring pillows.
+I have high standards when it comes to things like comfort, durability and effectiveness, and it takes a standout product like the Goodnite to get my official endorsement.